Baturyn: Kyrylo Rozumovskyi Palace

-The Hetman palace of Kyrylo Rozumovskyi is the main adornment and the central feature of Baturyn (Chernigiv region, Ukraine).
-K. Rozumovskyi decided to transfer the capital of the Hetmanate (Ukrainian Cossack State) from Glukhiv to Baturyn town soon after being elected the hetman of Ukraine.
+The Hetman palace of Kyrylo Rozumovskyi is the main adornment and the central feature of Baturyn (Chernihiv region, Ukraine).
+K. Rozumovskyi decided to transfer the capital of the Hetmanate (Ukrainian Cossack State) from Hlukhiv to Baturyn town soon after being elected the hetman of Ukraine.
 Baturyn was re-established as capital and Rozumovskyi rebuilt the town and ushered in a brief renaissance.
 He established the manufacturing of carpets, broadcloth, silk, candles, bricks, and cocklestove tiles, and a stud-farm, a parish school, and a hospital.
 Hetman also planned to set up a university there.

 His intention to gain more autonomy for Ukraine triggered imperial wrath.
 He was removed from his post of Ukraine's hetman in 1764.
 Only in 1794 he returned to Baturyn and decided to establish a grandiose palace and a park ensemble.
 For that purpose he invited the Scottish architect Charles Cameron, whose architectural designs were much appreciated by the Russian Empress Catherine II.

 Cameron was the chief architect of palaces in Tsarskoye Selo, Pavlovsk and others.
 The only creation of Charles Cameron in Ukraine is this Palace and park ensemble of K. Rozumovskyi in Baturyn.

 During 1799–1803 the construction of this historical complex was performed in accordance with his design: the 3-storeyed Palace, constructed in the classicism style and 2 outbuildings, located on both sides of it, as well as a great park around them.

 In 1803 after the death of K. Rozumovskyi everything was changed.
 The decoration works were stopped, and the palace was abandoned.
 The fire of 1824 ruined practically all its interior decorations.

 The issue of the palace restoration was raised in 1908 at the XIV All-Russian Archaeological Convention.

-Since 1911 the palace was under the guardianship of the “Society for Preservation and Protection of the Architectural and Ancient Monuments in Russia”.
-The great grandson of K. Rozumovskyi, Kamil Lvovych Rozumovskyi, visited Baturyn in 1909.
+Since 1911 the palace was under the guardianship of the "Society for Preservation and Protection of the Architectural and Ancient Monuments in Russia".
+The great-grandson of K. Rozumovskyi, Kamil Lvovych Rozumovskyi, visited Baturyn in 1909.
 He donated money for the palace restoration with the desire to settle a Folk Art Museum there.
 An architect from Petersburg Oleksandr Bilogrud worked out the design of restoration, and guided the restoration works till 1913.